vtomlin1/Portfolio/README.md

 # Hello!
 My name is Tori Tomlinson
 Feel free to contact me at either my gmail vtomlin315@gmail.com or my linkedin at www.linkedin.com/in/victoria-tomlinson-4ba316240!
 ---
-I am an aspiring Data Analyst with experience in SQl, Excel, Python, and Tableau.
+I am an aspiring Data Analyst.

+## Skills
+---
+**Communication** - I have worked in groups and shared code for class assignments.
+I have also worked in sales and customer satisfaction.

+**Technical** - I have beginner experience with Python, SQL, Tableau, and Excel.

 ## Education
 ---
 I have a bachelors of science in Applied Mathematics from UC Davis.